Rajesh-DataAnalyst/Healthcare-Analytics-Power-BI-Dashboard/README.md

 ## 🚀 How to Use

 1. Clone or download this repository.
-2. Open `healthcare_dashboard.pbix` using Power BI Desktop.
+2. Open `Healthcare_dashboard.pbix` using Power BI Desktop.
 3. If needed, update the data source path in Power Query Editor.
 4. Explore interactive filters for condition, gender, insurance type, and time period.